 Although this device will not diagnose or cure COVID-19, it could be a cheap, mass-produced product to help control viral spread and to get vulnerable patients help immediately.
-The most important part of this project is for the app to relay quick alerts to people within a city or zip code area.
+An important part of this project is for the app to relay quick alerts to people within a county.
 As long as alerts are correctly made, we can keep the public alert and aware.
 By social distancing or being in quarantine, people lower the risk of spreading COVID-19, which will greatly help the general public, but will also reduce traffic in hospitals.